Open problems and questions about geodesics: Beyond no conjugate points

 This question can be asked for any $k$.
 For $k=2$ it was recently positively answered in all dimensions in \cite{Contreras2010}; see also \cite{Con-Pat2002}.
 For $k = \infty$ and dimension 2, it was answered positively in \cite{Kni-Wei2002}.

-\begin{qst} Assuming $n=\dim(M)\ge 3$, do the metrics for which the geodesic flow is transitive form a dense subset of $\mathcal G$? \end{qst}
+\begin{qst} Assume $M$ is closed.
+If $\dim(M)\ge 3$, do the metrics for which the geodesic flow is transitive (i.e.\ has an orbit whose closure is $SM$) form a dense subset of $\mathcal G(M)$? \end{qst}

-Recall that a geodesic flow is transitive, if there exists a geodesic $\gamma$ with $|\dot \gamma|=1$ such that the set of its tangent vectors is dense on $SM$.

-If $n=\dim(M)=2$, the answer is negative: if we take a metric with integrable geodesic flow such that certain Liouville tori are irrational, any small perturbation of the metric has nontransitive geodesic flow by the KAM theory.
+This question is closely related to the famous Arnold diffusion conjecture.
+If $\dim(M)=2$ and $k$ is large enough, the answer is negative: if we take a metric with integrable geodesic flow such that certain Liouville tori are irrational, and any small perturbation of the metric has non-transitive geodesic flow by the KAM theory.